 |

-In 2023, the local authorities’ self-assessment on the development of e-government registered a considerable increase and was relatively high.
-The local authorities’ self-assessment on the provision of one-stop shop services, was again equal to the national average.
-The average AIP Active transparency rating of the local administration is lagging considerably behind the national average – 58.8% in Silistra district, versus 70.3% in the country.
-In 2022, the share of own revenues in the district’s municipalities was 17.5%, against 29.0% nationally, and the coverage of municipal expenditures with local revenues was 74.2%, versus 84.2% nationally.
+In 2024, the local authorities’ self-assessment of the development of e-government registered a slight decrease but remained above the national average.
+The local authorities’ self-assessment of the provision of one-stop shop services has shrunk more significantly and to a level below the national average.
+The average AIP Active transparency rating of the local administration has improved but is still lagging behind the national average – 65.9% in Silistra district, versus 69.3% in the country.
+In 2023, the share of own revenues in the district’s municipalities was 15%, against 27% nationally, which is one of the lowest figures nationally, only above that of Montana.
+For its part, the coverage of municipal expenditures with local revenues has fallen considerably to 57%, versus 74% countrywide.

 Level of development of local government e-services (2024) |